 Since the emergence of vampire stories in the late sixteenth century, the vampire has served as a complex symbol for forces that defy or challenge modernity.
 This course will examine the figure of the vampire as it appears in folklore, philosophy, fiction, poetry, film and television.
-Throughout the course we will consider the works in
+Throughout the course we will consider the works in their historical and cultural context, considering what changing ideas of the vampire can tell us about early modern and contemporary views of death, morality, national identity, sexuality, and gender.

+Instructor: Kathryn Morris

+Format: Seminar

-Instructor: Kathryn Morris Format: Seminar Crosslisting: EMSP 2313.03
+Crosslisting: EMSP 2313.03

-CTMP 2322.03B: The Question of the Other
+CTMP 2322.03B: The Experience of Others in Philosophy, History and Literature

-This class examines some of the contemporary theories that have addressed the issue of alterity and focuses on the social mechanisms of marginalizing "the other".
+This course examines some of the contemporary theories that have addressed the issue of alterity and focuses on the social mechanisms of marginalizing "the other".
 We will raise questions such as what it means to live with others and to act responsibly in relations with others.
 The readings include philosophy (Heidegger, Levinas, Kristeva) as well as literature, political, theory and film.